How My Hispanic-Filipino and Jewish Identities Come Together through Teaching

 June 4, 2019Anjelica Ruiz

-As someone who is half-Filipino and half-Hispanic and grew up in a diverse Dallas, TX, neighborhood, I never gave much thought to the politics of skin color and how that affected me – at least not until I entered the Jewish community.
+As someone who is half-Filipino and half-Hispanic and grew up in a diverse Dallas, TX neighborhood, I never gave much thought to the politics of skin color and how that affected me – at least not until I entered the Jewish community.

-I don’t exactly fit the “typical” Dallas Jew profile because I am not white.
-I am proud of my heritage, but I never really thought much about it until I found myself surrounded by people very different than those I grew up with.
+I don’t exactly fit the typical "Dallas Jew" profile because I am not white.
+I am proud of my heritage, but I never thought much about it until I found myself surrounded by people very different than those I grew up with.

-My first year was rocky, to say the least.
+My first year was rocky to say the least.
 I wasn’t a natural teacher, and having been an only child who never babysat, I felt like I was in over my head.
 The kids persistently asked me why I converted.

 “Did you marry someone Jewish?”
-No, I’d reply.
+"No," I’d reply.

 “Do you feel weird that you’re the only Hispanic person here?”
-Well, if I didn’t before, I sure do now.
+Well, if I didn’t before, I sure do now!

 All of this was beyond frustrating, and I was convinced I would not teach another year.
 I did not want to endure another year of questions about my conversion, my heritage, and my identity, and I was less than impressed with the lack of diversity included in the curriculum.
 Still, the rabbi persuaded me to give it another chance.

-The moment that truly changed things for me was when I realized that I could write my own lesson plans, so I integrated my upcoming trip to Israel into them.
+The moment that truly changed things for me was when I realized that I could write my own lesson plans, so I integrated my upcoming trip to Israel.
 My itinerary included visiting a community center that primarily served the Ethiopian Jewish community, so I taught the class about Operation Solomon, an Israeli military operation that resulted in more than 14,000 Ethiopian Jews being airlifted to Israel in the course of one day in 1991.
 As I was explaining the significance of the mission, one of the students interrupted.

 “Wait, so why should we care about them?”